 Scarpa used water as the main medium for the design of the Foundation.
 The persistent reminder that all or specific qualities of architecture can be achieved, without being literal, is established inside the Foundation Querini Stampalia.
 After the destructive inundations of the early 1900s, Carlo Scarpa was commissioned to renovate the damaged ground floor and […]

 Read more "Fondazione Querini Stampalia.
 Carlo Scarpa"

-The Library is a perfect demonstration of Mannerism in Michelangelo’s architectural projects.
+The Library is a perfect demonstration of Mannerism in Michelangelo’s architectural designs.
 The Laurentian Library is a historical library designed and constructed by Michelangelo in 1525.
 The construction began in Florence, Italy, at the cloister of the Medicean Basilica di San Lorenzo di Firenze.
-The construction of the library was sponsored by Medici Pope, Clement […]
+The construction of the library was sponsored by the Medici Pope, […]